ba-st/Ansible/docs/WorkerQueue.md

 minion resume
 ````

-At this point probably you noticed you could run this script multiple times in the same image by changing the process name, but try running it just one and use multiple images for simplicity.
+At this point probably you noticed you could run this script multiple times in the same image by changing the process name,  but try running it just once and use multiple images for simplicity.

 ## Setting up the producer